pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 - Trade skill points

 == Positive Action Cards
 The player decides when and where to use the positive action card.
-The action card is applied on the hex they're current standing on.
+The action card is applied to the hex they're currently standing on.

 == Negative Action Cards
 #design-note(